bibinkt/SpringCloud-POC/README.md

   components when it comes to micro-services development & deployment in cloud.

-  Below tables list out the all the necessary you will deal with in spring cloud micr-service implementation .
+  Below tables list out the all the necessary comp. you will deal with in spring cloud micro-service implementation .

   ![image](https://github.com/bibinkt/SpringCloud-POC/blob/master/mapping-table.png)

   Below are the components covered far in this POC